mie-lab/trackintel/ASV-BENCHMARKING.md

 4. Install asv using `pip install asv`
 5. Change current directory to the root of trackintel.
-6. Get the list of commits in short form (last 7 characters of commit id) which were merge commits in master using the shell command below:
+6. Get the list of commits in short form (last 7 characters of commit id) which were merge commits in master.
+For example, if we want the last 3 merge commits, the command is given below:
 ```
 git log | grep -B 1 'Merge' | grep 'commit' | sed 's/commit //g' | cut -c1-7 | head -n 3 > commits.txt
 ```